IBM/ansible-power-aix-sap/_sources/upgrade_sap_hana_client.rst.txt

 Example Playbook
 ----------------

-You plan to install a new version (IMDB_CLIENT20_013_13-80002090.SAR) of the SAP HANA Client  on LPAR ibmaix_servers.

-ibmaix_servers has been defined in the inventory file as shown in the :ref:`configuration documentation <IBM.ansible-power-aix-sap.docsite.install_and_config.configuration>`.

-The example playbook in the current directory is named  upg_hdb_client.yaml and has the following contents:
+The example playbook is used to upgrade the SAP HANA client software for an SAP system named HDA on several hosts.
+It is based on the assumption that a configuration file and an inventory file with contents similar to the :ref:`configuration documentation <IBM.ansible-power-aix-sap.docsite.install_and_config.configuration>` exist in the current directory.
+The necessary SAP archive file IMDB_CLIENT20_013_13-80002090.SAR and the SAPCAR tool must have been downloaded from the SAP Software Distribution Center and stored in directory /usr/sap/ansible/HDA/hdbclient_work.
+The playbook is located in the current directory, named upg_hdb_client.yaml and has the following contents:

 .. code:: yaml